 Make warm vegetables your priority and eat a variety of non-starchy and starchy vegetables.
 Limit your intake of raw foods, cold foods as well as tomatoes, cumbers, peppers, lettuce, and potatoes.

-5. Avoid Too Salty, Too Spicy, Too Sweet or Too Sour
+Anti-Anxiety Diet Principle # 5: Avoid Foods that are Too Salty, Too Spicy, Too Sweet or Too Sour

 Over the years, I noticed whenever I avoided foods such as limes, lemons, oranges and vinegar, spicy meals, sugar, sweet fruits, and salty foods I noticed positive effects on my anxiety.